Fair Class-Incremental Learning using Sample Weighting: Technical Appendices

 \begin{proof} For every update of the model, the corresponding loss of each group can be approximated linearly in the same way as in Sec.~\ref{appendix:linear-approximation}: $\tilde{\ell}(f_{\theta}, G) = \ell(f_{\theta}^{l-1}, G) - \eta \nabla_{\theta} \ell(f_{\theta}^{l-1}, G)^\top \nabla_{\theta} \ell(f_{\theta}^{l-1}, T_l)$.
 With a technique of sample weighting for the current task data, $\nabla_{\theta} \ell(f_{\theta}^{l-1}, T_l)$ can be changed as $\frac{1}{|T_l|} \sum_{d_i \in T_l} \mathbf{w}_l^i \nabla_{\theta} \ell(f_{\theta}^{l-1}, d_i)$ where $\mathbf{w}_l^i$ represents a training weight for the current task sample $d_i$.

 We believe that this transformation is natural and valid, as models are generally updated using the average gradient of training data, formulated as $\frac{1}{|T_l|} \sum_{d_i \in T_l} \nabla_{\theta} \ell(f_{\theta}^{l-1}, d_i)$, and a training weight is additionally assigned to each sample for weighting.
-Here, $|T_l|$ is the number of samples in the current task data, and this is independent of the fairness notions considered.
+Here, $|T_l|$ is the number of samples in the current task data, which is independent of the fairness notions considered.
 Note that if the normalization coefficient $\frac{1}{|T_l|}$ is replaced with $\frac{1}{\sum \mathbf{w}_l^i}$, the revised equation cannot handle the case where all weights are zero.
-Also, our revised optimization problems of Eqs.~\ref{eq:eer},~\ref{eq:eo}, and~\ref{eq:dp} would no longer be linear programs.
+Also, our revised optimization problems of Eqs.~\ref{eq:eer},~\ref{eq:eo}, and~\ref{eq:dp} would no longer be LP. \\ Thus, $\tilde{\ell}(f_{\theta}, G)$ can be rewritten as follows: